vitormendes140597/jobsity-data-engineer-challenge/README.md

 The dataset is about Uber trips.
 It contains the region, origin coordinates, destination coordinates, a timestamp field about when it happened and which car attended that trip.

-Since challenge's questions is about time oriented (e.g how many weekly trips occurred for a given region) and records doesn't have any unique key identifier, I've decided to model data in a **timeseries** way.
+Since challenge's questions are about time oriented (e.g how many weekly trips occurred for a given region) and records doesn't have any unique key identifier, I've decided to model data in a **timeseries** way.

 Using a **timeseries approach** will provide some benefits such as: